SrFDeMilleGroup/JuliaOBESimulatorFullFinal/README.md

 This is currently set up to run a simulation of a redMOT from 0.2 to 5 mm for velocities from 0 to 35 m/s.

 .sbatch file is used to submit the jobs

+# goldBlueWithRandPhase.jl & testGoldBlue.sbatch

+Runs OBE Simulator for gold blue-MOT (see gold paper for details).
+Currently set up to allow 5 variables to be passed (same as red-MOT above).
+As above, I have chosen the 'correct' polarizations for restoring forces, but feel free to mess with them as well as the waist.

+This is currently set up to run a simulation of a blue-MOT from 0.02 to 1 mm for velocities from 0 to 2 m/s.

+.sbatch file is used to submit the jobs

+# moleculeOBERedWithRandPhase.jl & testMolRed.sbatch (TO ADD LATER)

+# moleculeOBEBlueWithRandPhase.jl & testMolBlue.sbatch (TO ADD LATER)

+# auxFunctionsNewRandomizePhase.jl

+This stores a bunch of functions ('clebch-gordan term' calculator, b-field terms, forces, the actual density matrix evolution operator, etc.) that are used in the gold/silver simulation.

+# auxFunctionsNewRandomizePhaseMolecules.jl (TO ADD LATER)

+This stores a bunch of functions ('clebch-gordan term' calculator, b-field terms, forces, the actual density matrix evolution operator, etc.) that are used in the molecule simulation.
+Slightly different from the atomic 'auxFunctions' above due to the incorporation of both 'A' and 'B' excited states as well as j mixing, etc.

+# various __Variables.jl (TO ADD LATER)

+This stores relevant variables (wavenumbers, linewidths, hyperfine energies, etc.) relevant to the atoms/molecules.

+# analysis__.m (TO ADD LATER)

+Used to analyze data from the simulation to produce a(v,z), a(v), a(z), etc. plots and also to solve for things like capture velocity, \sigma, temperature, etc.  Code is reasonably self-explanatory but feel free to message me if you have any questions.